-From an artist’s point of view, I would also argue they invented a radically new way to empathize, allowing us to hear—to feel—the voices of people and places forever thought lost to time.
-Using Feaster’s methods, to date we have resurrected and made audible for the first time dozens of hearts that beat in the nineteenth century—the first sound of heart disease (1854); a heart experiencing an emotional state (1870); a heart while listening to a melancholic melody (1896); a heart smelling lavender (1896); and the first fetal heartbeat (1889).
+From an artist's point of view, I would also argue they invented a radically new way to empathize, allowing us to hear—to feel—the voices of people and places forever thought lost to time.
+Using Feaster's methods, to date, we have resurrected and made audible for the first time dozens of hearts that beat in the nineteenth century—the first sound of heart disease (1854); a heart experiencing an emotional state (1870); a heart while listening to a melancholic melody (1896); a heart smelling lavender (1896); and the first fetal heartbeat (1889).

-But there is one recording in particular that expands our notion of empathy and accessing time in the most ambitious of ways and gets closer to the quest my grandmother’s heart inspired.
+But there is one recording in particular that expands our notion of empathy and accessing time in the most ambitious ways and gets closer to the quest my grandmother's heart inspired.

-Charles Ozanam is not a scientist most remember, but it is his interest in the aging heart that would allow me to think about my grandmother’s heart in a new way.
-In 1866, he introduced his “photo-sphygmograph,” which contributed to solving a significant problem for physiologists of his era: How does one image and record a real-time, internal biological process without the need for cutting into the body?
+Charles Ozanam is not a scientist most remember, but his interest in the aging heart would allow me to think about my grandmother's heart in a new way.
+In 1866, he introduced his "photo-sphygmograph," which contributed to solving a significant problem for physiologists of his era: How does one image and record a real-time, internal biological process without the need for cutting into the body?
 Ozanam was the first to introduce the still new technology of photography to heart studies, producing the earliest photographs of the movements of blood pulsing from a living human heart.
 Sphygmographs were the first machines to visually translate the changing pressures in the arteries, often using a stylus to inscribe the image into soot-covered paper.
-Ozanam’s device ingeniously replaced the stylus with a beam of light.
+Ozanam's device ingeniously replaced the stylus with a beam of light.
 His machine was designed so that as an artery pulsed or a heart beat they would, through an air pressurized tube, cause the mercury in a thin glass vial (similar to a thermometer) to bounce up and down in unison.
 To photograph this process, Ozanam pulled photographic paper along a slider inside a small camera obscura.
-Light was then focused on the glass tube, and the undulating mercury column would block out, or let in, the light on the passing photographic paper, giving visual shape to the pulses’ movements—literally the shadows of heartbeats.
+A light was then focused on the glass tube, and the undulating mercury column would block out, or let in, the light on the passing photographic paper, giving visual shape to the pulses' movements—literally the shadows of heartbeats.

-What also adds distinction to Ozanam’s research was his particular interest in the aging pulse and heart.
-Although physicians of past centuries had noted the behavior of the pulse at varying ages, no one of Ozanam’s time, and, crucially, with the new technologies of sphygmographs and photography, had attempted systematic cataloging of the pulse and heart of every possible age.
-In the long history of symbolic images depicting the heart—from cave walls, canvases, or cathedrals—Ozanam’s scientific “atlas” of photographs forms an entirely original portrait of life: the movement of the living human pulse and heart as it ages.
+What also adds distinction to Ozanam's research was his particular interest in the aging pulse and heart.
+Although physicians of past centuries had noted the pulse's behavior at varying ages, no one of Ozanam's time, and, crucially, with the new technologies of sphygmographs and photography, had attempted systematic cataloging of the pulse and heart of every possible age.
+In the long history of symbolic images depicting the heart—from cave walls, canvases, or cathedrals—Ozanam's scientific "atlas" of photographs forms an entirely original portrait of life: the movement of the living human pulse and heart as it ages.

-As useful as it was to physicians to gather an atlas of the heart’s history, it was in the final photograph of the sequence that Ozanam captured something that allows us to stretch back even farther in accessing new sensory and empathetic pathways through time: a pulse tracing of a heart born in the eighteenth century.
+As useful as it was to physicians to gather an atlas of the heart's history, it was in the final photograph of the sequence that Ozanam captured something that allows us to stretch back even farther in accessing new sensory and empathetic pathways through time: A pulse tracing of a heart born in the eighteenth century.